colindaven/guppy_on_slurm/README.md

 # guppy_on_slurm

 ### March 2024 - only use the Guppy basecaller if you really need to.
 Guppy has been replaced by the Dorado basecaller by Oxford Nanopore.
+Dorado is recommended since it produces higher-accuracy basecalls.

 ## Splitting and accelerating the Oxford Nanopore CPU basecaller guppy using SLURM.
+The motivation behind this (now-outdated) project was to speed up the Guppy basecaller when running on CPU only - we didn't have proper GPUs in the Slurm HPC cluster back then.
+We then got nice A100 GPUs so could use the GPU guppy script `runbatch_gpu_guppy.sh`.
+These days we only use the Dorado basecaller from ONT, not Guppy.
+If using CPU based guppy on SLURM for some reason, I would not run this on any big data (i.e. Minion scale data is probably going to be the limit, unless you are really, really patient).

+## How does the CPU script version work ?
 These scripts move FAST5s into subdirectories, then run CPU guppy on each subdirectory independently using a SLURM cluster.

 ## Performance note on GPU vs CPU: important!

 Guppy is really slow on CPU, but incredibly quick on GPU (100-1000X faster on GPU!).
 After torturing our 1000+ core cluster for multiple days with CPU basecalling for MinION runs, we finally moved to a performant Nvidia GPU graphics card for basecalling.
 We use the script `runbatch_gpu_guppy.sh` for this.
 When using the GPU version, you want to have all your FAST5 files in a single directory, i.e. you do not need to run `bash batch_split_to_subdirs.sh` to split the FAST5 files into subdirectories.

-Dr. Colin Davenport, June 2019 - August 2021

 ### Warning: only tested on Ubuntu 16.04 and 20.04 to date (not Windows).
 Guppy works fine on Ubuntu 20.04, use a singularity container or the native version from ONT.